-The Act applies to debts arising under most contracts for the sale of goods or supply of services made between businesses.
-Certain types of contract (such as a consumer credit agreement, a contract for mortgage, pledge or other security) are excluded.
+The Act applies to debts arising under most contracts for the sale of goods and/or supply of services made between businesses.
+Certain types of contract (such as a consumer credit agreement, a contract for mortgage, pledge or other security and employment contracts) are excluded.

 Although originally only applying to ‘small businesses’, for contracts made on or after 7 August 2002, any business, regardless of size, may recover both interest and compensation from its debtors.

 Under the Act, the date from which interest accrues depends on when the contract was made and whether or not the contract specifies an agreed payment date.
 If the payment date is specified, interest generally accrues from the day after the agreed payment date.
 If the payment date is not specified then:

 - for contracts made on or after 14 May 2013, interest accrues from 30 days after the latest of delivery, invoice or acceptance.
 This means 30 days after the later of the date: (i) goods or services have been provided; (ii) notice of the amount owed has been provided; or (iii) any acceptance procedure is complete (i.e. the procedure for checking whether goods or services conform with the contract);